Graduate Researcher Education and Training (GREAT) Series

-There will be no formal assessments during the boot camp, however, participants will be asked to complete an evaluation survey following the program to provide feedback, to gauge quality of each session, and to evaluate whether learning objectives were achieved.
+There will be no formal assessments during the sessions, however, participants will be asked to complete an evaluation survey following the sessions to provide feedback, to gauge quality of each session, and to evaluate whether learning objectives were achieved.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.